Courtney Friel: Career

 Friel was a sports anchor and entertainment reporter for GoTV Mobile Television, as well as the hostess for the World Poker Tour on the Travel Channel.
 She hosted GameStop/EBGames "EB TV" which boasted of recently released and upcoming video games.
 Before that, she co-anchored Court TV's The Saturday Night Solution.
 She also worked as a field reporter for various networks including E!, Oxygen Channel and Comcast Cable, the World Poker Tour, as well as the syndicated program Extra.

 She worked as an anchor at ABC affiliate WBBJ-TV in Jackson, Tennessee in 2003.
 Friel arrived at WBBJ during the May 2003 tornado outbreak sequence, and covered the devastation in Jackson.
 She joined Fox News Channel in February 2007.
 She has appeared in Maxim and FHM.
 She stated on the November 22, 2011 Red Eye w/ Greg Gutfeld show that she would be moving to Fox News' Los Angeles bureau.
 She has appeared on TV shows and movies such as Veep, Goliath, and XXX: Return of Xander Cage.

 Personal life

 Friel was previously married to Carter Evans, a correspondent for CBS News, with whom she has two children.
 The couple divorced in 2016.
 She remarried in October 2020 to Jim Hecht.
 Courtney released an autobiography entitled Tonight at 10: Kicking Booze and Breaking News that details her past drug and alcohol addictions.
-It was announced in August 2020 that Zero Gravity had optioned the film rights to turn the memoir into a biopic.
+It was announced in August 2020 that Zero Gravity had obtained the film rights to turn the memoir into a biopic.